Information to help support you as a physician in the community in our region.

 A patient coughed/sneezed in my face and I had no PPE, what should I do?

-My patient tested positive and I examined this patient, what do I do?
+My patient tested positive and I examined this patient before they had symptoms, what do I do?

-Public Health will contact you during the course of the case investigation if it is deemed necessary.
+Public Health will contact you during the course of the case and contact investigation and provide further instruction.

 Do I need to contact the Medical Health Officer for any of my patients who test positive?